-- 1. there is no use, except in a purely incidental way, of institution resources in the creation of such Intellectual Property (unless such resources are available without charge to the public); - 2. the Intellectual Property is not prepared in accordance with the terms of an institution contract or grant; - 3. the Intellectual Property is not developed by faculty, staff or students as a specific institution assignment.
+the Intellectual Property is not prepared in accordance with the terms of an institution contract or grant;

+the Intellectual Property is not developed by faculty, staff or students as a specific institution assignment.
 The general obligation to produce scholarly and creative works does not constitute a specific assignment for this purpose.
 The nature and extent of the use of institution resources shall be subject to institution regulations and shall be determined by the institution.